petenez/old_pfc/README.md

 Purpose of code

 In short, this code is intended for generating highly-relaxed and realistic model systems of polycrystalline graphene.
+I give no promises of developing this code actively.
 The model systems are initialized with a crude initial guess and are then relaxed to equilibrium using PFC.
 The resulting PFC density fields can be mapped into atomic coordinates and studied further using atomistic methods.
 I have some codes for the mapping step, but they are messy and complicated, and not yet ready for publication.
 I describe in the last section how to approach this step.

 Model